 About the project

-This work uses the concept of ‘avoidable mortality’ to measure the contribution health care makes to population and how this varies among countries.
-Avoidable mortality reflects deaths from conditions that should not occur in the presence of effective and timely health care.
-We will develop a set of avoidable mortality-based indicators that can be used in future surveillance of the performance of health systems in Europe.
+Since its introduction in the 1970's by Rutstein, the concept of amenable mortality has been used to measure the contribution health care makes to population health and how this varies among and within countries.
+Amenable mortality reflects deaths from conditions that should not occur in the presence of effective and timely health care.